Tadiwanashejingo/Connecticut-House-Price-Prediction/README.md

 Built with ❤️ using only scikit-learn, pandas, matplotlib & Streamlit
 **100% reproducible • No external APIs • Runs on any laptop**

-Deployed live and ready to impress professors, recruiters, and classmates.

-Your A+ project is complete.